LorCir28/uformer/README.md

 The first cell of _Global_, the one relating to the connection to Google Drive, must only be executed if the notebook is run on Google Colab.

+**ATTENTION: There may be some problems displaying mathematical formulas when opening the notebook on GitLab.
+Therefore, it is recommended to download the repository**